NeuLF: Efficient Novel View Synthesis with Neural 4D Light Field: Experimental Results

 \subsection{Comparison with State-of-the-Art Methods}

-In this section, we demonstrate the qualitative results of novel view synthesis and compare them with current top-performing approaches: NeRF~\cite{mildenhall2020nerf}, LLFF~\cite{mildenhall2019local}, SRN~\cite{srn2019}, and NSVF~\cite{Liu20neurips_sparse_nerf}.
-We evaluate the models on the Stanford Light Field dataset~\cite{wilburn2005high}.
-In this dataset, each scene is captured by a $17\times17$ camera rig.
-For each scene, we use the $5\times5$ evenly sampled subset as the training data and use the remaining $264$ views as the testing data.
-We use the same train/test split for all the models used in the experiments and evaluate results using two metrics: PSNR (Peak Signal-to-Noise Ratio, higher is better) and SSIM (Structural Similarity Index Measure, higher is better).
+In this section, we demonstrate the qualitative results of novel view synthesis and compare them with current top-performing approaches: NeRF~\cite{mildenhall2020nerf}, NeX~\cite{wizadwongsa2021nex} and the baseline light field rendering method~\cite{levoy1996light}.
+We evaluate the models on the shinny dataset~\cite{wizadwongsa2021nex}.
+In this dataset, each scene is captured by a handheld smartphone in a forward-facing manner with a resolution $567 \times 1008$ or $756 \times 1008$.
+This is a challenging dataset that contains complex scene geometry and various challenging view-dependent effects.
+For example, refraction through the test tubes (filled with liquid) and magnifier, rainbow effect emits by a CD disk and sharp specular highlights from silverware and thick glasses.

-In Table~\ref{tab:stanfordlf}, we report the scores for the Stanford Light Field dataset.
-For each scene, we calculate the scores by averaging across the $264$ views in the test split.
-Our method produces the highest PSNR and has very close SSIM with NeRF.
-In Table~\ref{tab:storagespeed}, we report the storage usage for each model and the average per-frame inference time for each model.
-NeLF achieves a similar scene compression capability with a 1000x speedup compared with NeRF.

-In Figure~\ref{fig:quantitive}, qualitative comparisons are provided.
-The four scenes are \textit{Amethyst}, \textit{The Stanford Bunny}, \textit{Eucalyptus Flowers}, and \textit{Tarot Cards (small)} from the dataset.
-The rendering results by SRN are generally overly smooth.
-Novel views synthesized by LLFF and NSVF are better, but not as good as NeRF and NeLF.
-NeLF can achieve photo-realistic results that are close to or even slightly better than NeRF on various scenes with complex geometry (e.g. this structures) and lighting effects (e.g., reflections, refractions, etc.).

-To further investigate the difference in terms of rendering quality between NeRF and NeLF, in Figure~\ref{fig:errormap}, we visualize the difference between the ground-truth views and the views rendered by NeRF and NeLF.
-It shows that both NeRF and NeLF have close to zero difference in the low-frequency area.
-In the high-frequency area, NeLF has a smaller reconstruction error compared with NeRF.